ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

             bufferAgent.LogStatus()
         // any other keys send the key first to the rate agent
         // which sends it to the parallel agent which sends
-        // to the buffer agent after a delay
+        // it to the buffer agent after a delay
         | _ ->
             let work = async {
                 do!
 Async.Sleep(1000)